Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Young Japanese woman in a pink furisode kimono as a wedding guest standing with the bride at a wedding reception

-As a wedding guest — a pink furisode kimono stands out beautifully at a wedding reception.
-Wearing furisode to a friend’s wedding is considered a warm, celebratory gesture in Japanese culture.
+As a wedding guest — a pink furisode stands out beautifully at a wedding reception.
+Wearing furisode to a friend’s wedding is a warm, celebratory gesture in Japanese culture.

-✨ Mio’s noteOne important rule: furisode is traditionally for unmarried women only.
+✨ Mio’s noteFurisode is traditionally for unmarried women only.
 After marriage, the switch to tomesode (shorter sleeves) is the custom.
 This makes every furisode moment feel even more precious — it’s a style that belongs to a specific, beautiful chapter of life.

 6